top of page

 How long does it take to get diagnosed with adult ADHD in Canada?

 The time it takes to get an adult ADHD diagnosis in Canada varies depending on the type of healthcare professional you see and your location.
-Psychiatrist assessments may have long waitlists, sometimes several months, while psychological assessments can be quicker but costly.
+Psychiatrist assessments may have long waitlists, sometimes several months, while psychological assessments can be quicker but more costly.
 Some private clinics offer faster appointments, often within days or weeks.
 Starting with your family doctor or nurse practitioner can also influence the timeline.

 Is an ADHD diagnosis covered by Canadian health insurance?